dyavorsky/how-to-r-pkg/README.md

 git push -u origin master
 ```

-### Working with Git/GitHub
+To work with Git/GitHub:

-- To keep files untracked, add them to `.gitignore` (can do this with a right-click in the Git pane of RStudio)
+- Add them to `.gitignore` to keep them untracked (can do this with a right-click in the Git pane of RStudio)
 - **Ctrl-Alt-M** opens the commit window
 - **Ctrl-Alt-D** diffs files

 You'll want a markdown README file at the top level of the directory so that GitHub renders it on the repo's landing page.
 It's best to add the `README.Rmd` and `README.html` to `.gitignore` so there's no confusion on which gets rendered by GitHub.

 ### Package Pieces